-In Early Childhood we set the foundation for cultural experiences.
-Cultural units of study help the child adapt to their world (particular place and time) so that he can function as a contributing member of society.
+In the Children’s House Early Childhood program we set the foundation for cultural experiences.
+Cultural units of study help the child adapt to their world (particular place and time) so that they can function as a contributing member of society.
 They include lessons about science, geography, history, art and music.

 - For children under six years, this begins with concrete, sensorial experiences with real things the child might encounter in their environment.
 This sensorial exploration then fuels their natural curiosity to ask questions, explore the environment, seek out the answers and share information.

 - We provide the child with an understanding of the world around them through carefully scaffolded interactions with their environment — categorizing animals into vertebrates and invertebrates, what are our senses and how do we use them, the parts of a seahorse, life cycle of a pine cone and so on

 Although providing children with an introduction to the life sciences is important in its own right, the cultural units of study serve other important purposes, such as:

 - The opportunity to develop vocabulary, e.g.; leaf shape names, geometric solids, parts of the skeleton, and landforms.

 - To apply math, geography, and formal language knowledge (reading, composition, grammar)

 - To utilize scientific tools and instruments (measuring, weighing, using a microscope or dissection tools)

 - To cultivate an understanding of the scientific method (making predictions, testing hypotheses, and recording observations)